basbaccarne/nerdland/README.md

 - This Serial Data is read by [Firefly](https://www.food4rhino.com/en/app/firefly) and translated into computaional commands in [Grasshopper](https://www.grasshopper3d.com/)
 - [This Grasshopper script](grasshopper.gh) shows how the data is processed in Grasshopper
 - Parameters: size, orientation, pattern, count & shape
-- The result are 5 copies of personalized segment designs
+- The results are 5 copies of personalized segment designs

 ![grasshopper](img/grasshopper.png)
 ## Advanced Manufacturing